mutisyag/ozone/doc/workflow.md

 ## 3. RECALLED

-This state signifies that the reporter considers this submission incorrect or incomplete.
-The submission is basically "frozen" (it does not return to to _Data Entry_ state and data is not physically erased, but rather archived for historical and audit purposes).
+This state signifies that the reporter considers this version incorrect or incomplete.
+The version is basically "frozen" and moved aside. (it does not return to to _Data Entry_ state and data is not physically erased - all information needed to re-instate the version at a later date is kept, including its original state).

-As explained above, data in a recalled submission can be copied (and then modified) to create a new submission.
+As explained above, data in a recalled version can be copied (and then modified) to create a new version.

 When a version is _Recalled_, the Secretariat should be notified.
 OS should also be notified about any _Data Entry_ version created by the OS with its data based on the _Recalled_ one.